webplatform/docs/html/attributes/async/index.md

 }}
 {{Standardization_Status|W3C Proposed Recommendation}}
 {{API_Name}}
-{{Summary_Section|Provides additional control over when an external script is being fetched and executed while a document loads.}}
+{{Summary_Section|Provides additional control over when an external script or an HTML import is being fetched and executed while a document loads.}}
 {{Markup_Attribute
 |Applies_to=[[dom/HTMLScriptElement|HTMLScriptElement]]
 |Property_applies_to=dom/HTMLScriptElement